synechron-finlabs/quorum-maker/README.md

 # Node Manager API

-Quorum Maker provides APIs that internally uses, but useful for application development.
+Quorum Maker provides APIs that it used internally, that are also useful for application development.
+Below is a list and explanation of each:

 |URI|Method|Description|
 |--|--|--|